nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding a contact: `findC`

-Finds a contact using one or more information fields (e.g. name, mobile number, email, and/or address)
+Finds a contact using one or more information fields (e.g. name, mobile number, email, address, and/or remark)

 Format: `findC [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/REMARK]`